-Dr. Orma contributed some suggestions for how to attain and sustain a successful marriage in the recently published book, “Making Marriage a Success: Pearls of Wisdom from Experts Across the Nation.”
-Here are his suggestions from the book as well as some bonus ones not included in the book.
-Please comment and add your suggestions for a successful marriage or relationship.
+Dr. Orma contributed relationship advice for the recently published book, “Making Marriage a Success: Pearls of Wisdom from Experts Across the Nation.”
+Here are his suggestions for how to attain and sustain a successful marriage, as well as some bonus ones not included in the book.
+Please comment and add your thoughts for a successful marriage or relationship.

 1. Accept your partner for who they are and don’t try to change them.
 Expecting your partner to be someone they’re not only leads to resentment, unhappiness, and frustration in both individuals.
 If there’s something about your partner you don’t like (e.g., an annoying habit), then you can communicate this to your partner in a loving way, but it will still be their choice to change.
 You can’t force them.
 Instead, focus on the things you love about your partner and enjoy those, and learn effective ways to deal with the things you don’t like.

 2. Marriage is not about sacrifice, but about each partner supporting the other to pursue his or her rational self-interest.
 When what you want differs from your partner, then come to a mutually agreeable compromise that satisfies both of you.
 If you want Chinese and he wants Italian, then alternate each week so you both get what you want.
 If you hate Chinese or Italian, then pick up both and each have what they like, or have something you both like.
 Apply this same principle to any difference in preferences (vacations, TV shows, where to spend the holidays, etc.).